 There is a need for future research and problem-solving attention surrounding a growing discrepancy in academic growth between students in Massachusetts’s small, rural setting.
 Within the researcher’s public school district, an initiative is underway to integrate Universal Design for Learning (UDL) principles by implementing a universally designed curriculum and instructional model to support all students.
-UDL is a set of principles and guidelines providing a framework for curriculum and instructional design to create flexible learning environments by increasing achievement for all learners regardless of variability.
+UDL is a set of principles and guidelines providing a curriculum and instructional design framework to create flexible learning environments by increasing achievement for all learners regardless of variability.
 Pursuing UDL adoption maintains that learners with a growth mindset are motivated by self-development through accessible materials, engaging instruction, choice, variability, and equal learning opportunities (Meyer et al., 2014; Rose & Meyer, 2002).

 Through further refinement of the problem, data highlights students categorized as economically disadvantaged significantly underperform their non-economically underprivileged peers on the Massachusetts Comprehensive Assessment System (MCAS) in English language arts and math.
 Economically disadvantaged students are a subgroup of all students, officially grouped under High Needs, as defined by the Massachusetts Department of Secondary and Elementary Education (DESE).
 Economically disadvantaged students represent roughly 10% of the student population within the school district.
 Future research is necessary on how UDL principles, personalized learning, and technological improvements will improve academic outcomes for economically disadvantaged students.